DSXiangLi/DecryptPrompt/README.md

     - AlphaFin：使用检索增强股票链框架对财务分析进行基准测试
     - A Multimodal Foundation Agent for Financial Trading: Tool-Augmented, Diversified, and Generalist :star:
     - Can Large Language Models Beat Wall Street?
 Unveiling the Potential of AI in stock Selection
+    - ENHANCING ANOMALY DETECTION IN FINANCIAL MARKETS WITH AN LLM-BASED MULTI-AGENT FRAMEWORK
+    - TRADINGGPT: MULTI-AGENT SYSTEM WITH LAYERED MEMORY AND DISTINCT CHARACTERS FOR ENHANCED FINANCIAL TRADING PERFORMANCE
   - 生物医疗
     - GeneGPT: Augmenting Large Language Models with Domain Tools for Improved Access to Biomedical Information
     - ChemCrow Augmenting large language models with chemistry tools